The Bankrate promise

 Service members can now receive the interest waiver automatically

 Under the Higher Education Act, service members deployed to areas that qualify them for imminent danger or hostile fire pay are eligible to receive interest waivers on certain federal student loans that were first disbursed on or after Oct.
 1, 2008.

-However, prior to the Department of Education’s announcement, borrowers had to request the waiver and submit the proper documentation proving eligibility.
+However, prior to the 2021 announcement, borrowers had to request the waiver and submit the proper documentation proving eligibility.
 With no automatic data matching in place, very few eligible service members actually received the benefit; in 2019, only 4,800 members received it.

-“Brave men and women in uniform serving our country can now focus on doing their jobs and coming home safely, not filling out more paperwork to access their hard-earned benefits,” said Federal Student Aid Chief Operating Officer Richard Cordray in a statement on Friday.
+“Brave men and women in uniform serving our country can now focus on doing their jobs and coming home safely, not filling out more paperwork to access their hard-earned benefits,” said Federal Student Aid Chief Operating Officer Richard Cordray in an official statement.
 “Federal Student Aid is grateful for our strong partnership with the Department of Defense, and we will seek to reduce red tape for service members wherever possible.”